Glen Aplin Memorial Hall, QLD, Kambuwal, Bundjalung and Gamilaroi Country

-Glen Aplin Memorial Hall stands on the traditional lands of the Kambuwal/Bundjalung People.
+Glen Aplin Memorial Hall stands on the traditional lands of the Kambuwal, Bundjalung and Gamilaroi People.

-In later years many improvements have been added to maintain relevance for current times and ongoing.
+In later years many improvements have been added to maintain relevance for current times including wheelchair access, refurbished kitchen and amenities, replacement of electrical wiring, a new roof and rendering of the exterior.
 Glen Aplin QCWA has always been, and remains a valuable and integral part of the facility.
+Glen Aplin is a close knit community located on the Granite Belt, south of Stanthorpe.
+The region is famous for its Mediterranean climate, fruit, vegetables, wine and various tourist facilities.

-Festival of Small Halls returns to Glen Aplin on Friday, 16 December 2022 with Inn Echo and Sam Buckingham.
+Festival of Small Halls returns to Glen Aplin on Thursday, 26 October 2023 with Monique Clare and Shane Pendergast.

-Opening the show will be local act Jacquie Large!
+Opening the show will be local act Songdahla!

 Tickets are priced at: